Introduction to Restylane Training

 History of Dermal Fillers

+To appreciate the progress we have made, it is important to understand the history of dermal fillers as we start your Restylane training.
 In 1893, the first fat auto-grafting was performed by Dr. Neuber, who successfully auto-grafted fat into the infraorbital margin in a man with tuberculous ostitis.
 In 1980’s Dr. Fournier injected fat from liposuction surgery.
 Average fat survival rate was around 25%.
 Bovine collagen was developed in the 1970’s and Zyderm implant was FDA approved in 1983.
 However, skin testing was necessary, because 2 – 3% of the patients had hypersensitivity reactions.

 Hyaluronic Acid (HA) is the main polysaccharide in the extracellular matrix.
 It acts as a scaffold for collagen and elastin to bind.
 It also hydrates the skin, because it binds water.
 Skin loses elasticity and fullness due to loss of HA.
 Researchers were able to grow chains of the polysaccharide and cross link them.
 Crosslinking varied its degree of hardness, lift, duration of survival and resistance to heat and degrading enzymes.
 HA is now grown by a gram positive bacteria, and called NASHA (non-animal sourced hyaluronic acid) gel.